 The department's leadership and contacts at the national level keep the state connected with the broader picture of services provided to people with disabilities and special needs.
-Senior leaders serve in national capacities and have been requested at national and regional meetings to communicate South Carolina's successes as a leader among its sister states.
+The state director serves on the national board of disabilities directors and other staff serve in national capacities and have been requested at national and regional meetings to communicate South Carolina's successes as a leader among its sister states.

 - 1.7 Succession Planning and Development of Future Leaders: Succession planning is a key management tool utilized throughout all levels of the agency.
 The agency identifies employees nearing retirement and those whose skills are specialized or unique to the job function.
 For each employee identified, the functions and skills that are needed are determined and other employees in the agency who already possess these skills or who have the capability to learn the functions and skills are identified.
-A mentoring system is established to begin the employee's learning of the new skills and functions.
+Mentoring is then established to begin the employee's learning as practicable.
 Mentoring and coaching is provided to all new supervisors at all levels.
 Best practices also are routinely shared.
 Employees are provided opportunities for training and professional development.
 Work schedules are altered to allow employees to complete secondary education programs.
 Tuition assistance is also available for employees in specialized fields. - 1.8 Fostering Performance Improvement: Process reviews, data analysis and outcome measures guide and modify actions for improvement.
 The planning process used to carry out the agency's mission is a continuous process.
 It is primarily concerned with developing organizational objectives, forecasting the environment in which objectives are to be accomplished and determining the best approach in which they are to be accomplished.